 Star Trek Into Darkness?
-It took slightly more money than the first film, but still stopped at just over $450m (albeit in the midst of a very competitive run of films).
-Considering that it cost nearly $200m to make, that's not quite the return Paramount is likely to have yearned for, but it's a profitable movie - with long term legs - nonetheless.
-And it's certainly enough for Paramount to want more, with the next Star Trek big screen adventure likely to coincide with the 50th anniversary of the franchise in 2016.
+It took slightly more money than the first movie, but still stopped at just over $450m (albeit in the midst of a very competitive run of films).
+Considering that it cost nearly $200m to make, that’s not quite the return Paramount is likely to have yearned for, but it’s a profitable movie – with long term legs – nonetheless.
+And it’s certainly enough for Paramount to want more, with the next Star Trek big screen adventure likely to coincide with the 50th anniversary of the franchise in 2016.

-Movie star power had an influence again with The Wolverine, where the magnetism of Hugh Jackman was front and centre with pretty much everything about the movie.
+Movie star power had an influence again with The Wolverine, where the magnetism of Hugh Jackman was front and center with pretty much everything about the movie.
 Coming off the back of the not well received X-Men Origins: Wolverine, The Wolverine was a brighter beast than the last standalone adventure, but still one with problems.
-It certainly felt less an 'event' movie than something like Iron Man 3, and for all its qualities, The Wolverine is hardly likely to bother too many people's top ten lists at the end of the year.
+It certainly felt less an ‘event’ movie than something like Iron Man 3, and for all its qualities, The Wolverine is hardly likely to bother too many people’s top ten lists at the end of the year.

 Its gross to date of $300m worldwide reflects that: enough for a profit, enough to keep the standalone Wolverine franchise motoring, but still suggesting an injection of something somewhere along the line wouldn’t hurt.
 As it stands, Fox has got another X-Men movie out of the door, but not a great one.

-Tom Cruise films don't, as a rule, do massive numbers in the US any more.
+Tom Cruise films don’t, as a rule, do massive numbers in the US any more.
 The last time he had a non-sequel movie cross $100m at the American box office was back in 2005, with War Of The Worlds.
 But Oblivion, the first blockbuster of 2013, was a solid performer.
-It took in $286m worldwide, and if you can look past just how derivative the movie is, it's a film that's beautiful to look at, and offers some solid big screen science fiction.
+It took in $286m worldwide, and if you can look past just how derivative the movie is, it’s a movie that’s beautiful to look at, and offers some solid big screen science fiction.

 It’s the gross outside of America that’s responsible for around two thirds of Oblivion’s business, and there’s proof that – on non-US shores – Tom Cruise’s pulling power is still better than you might think.

-A film that's just about made enough now to be listed in this category.
-Guillermo del Toro's return to blockbuster filmmaking won critics over, and we're big fans of it.
-But it's only just going to get over $100m in the US.
+A movie that’s just about made enough now to be listed in this category.
+Guillermo del Toro’s return to blockbuster filmmaking won critics over, and we’re big fans of it.
+But it’s only just going to get over $100m in the US.
 It lost, depressingly, a head to head with Grown Ups 2.
 Fortunately, its box office takings elsewhere in the world have helped.
 The movie has taken nearly a quarter of a billon dollars outside of the US, and it should end up with in the region of $400m in takings.
-That'll double the production budget, and Warner Bros will be confident of a good performance on home formats.
-Still, the mooted sequel doesn't look too likely right now.
+That’ll double the production budget, and Warner Bros will be confident of a good performance on home formats.
+Still, the mooted sequel doesn’t look too likely right now.

 The big breakout hit of the summer?
 That’d be the one that wasn’t a sequel, wasn’t programmed at the usual time for its genre (horror), and the one that gathered up some of the best reviews of the year.
 James Wan – who has Insidious: Chapter 2 ready, and is now working on Fast & Furious 7 – has directed another tidy, effective chiller, one that’s gone on to be one of the most profitable films of the summer.